aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 var fileReader = new FileReader();
 ```

-Then, `readAsText` is the method, supported by this Web API, for reading file with its content. `onload` is the event triggered when a file has been read:
+Then, `readAsText` is the method, supported by this Web API, for reading file with its content, and `onload` is the event triggered when a file has been read:

 ```js
 fileReader.read(file);